-The National Jail Leadership Command Academy (NJLCA) is designed to provide training for succession preparation, and to develop leadership skills for successful transitioning into senior leadership positions within jails.
+The mission of the National Jail Leadership Command Academy (NJLCA) is to develop leadership knowledge, skills, and abilities towards effective succession preparation, and successful transitioning into senior and executive leadership positions within jails.

 NJLCA Dress Code